antoine3000/dok-antoine/content/2020-03-11-computer-controlled-machining/2020-10-02-fab-stool-bench-table/_index.md

 ---
 title: Fab stool/bench/table
+featured_image: stool-3.jpg
 ---

-I wanted to have a stool/bench/table for my flat, so I designed and fabricated them using the large CNC at Fab Lab Barcelona.
+I wanted to have a stool/bench/table for my apartment, a kind of furniture that can be different things because of its dimensions.
+So I designed and fabricated it using the large CNC at Fab Lab Barcelona.

-I designed one element, the stool, with parametric values and then produced the other element, the bench, automatically.
+I designed it with parametric values.
 This process can be useful for everyone, to adapt the furnitures (or anything else) to their needs and the context in which it will be used.

 # Design

 I first designed this project on paper and then in [Freecad](https://www.freecadweb.org/), my favorite open-source software for 3D modeling.

-The stool/bench consists of a seat, two legs and a stretcher.
-The bench is simply the long version of the stool.
+The stool/bench/table consists of a seat, two legs and a stretcher.

 ![](stool-view-1.png)
 ![front view](stool-view-4.png)